 - Canagliflozin – start with a minimum dose of 100 mg once daily for eGFR 45 to < 60 mL/min/1.73 m2, maximum dose of up to 300 mg once daily is allowable for patients with eGFR ≥60 mL/min/1.73 m2.

-- Dapagliflozin - start with a minimum dose of 5 mg orally one a day; take in the morning with or without food.
-You may increase to 10 mg once a day in patients tolerating 5 mg/day who have an eGFR ≥60 mL/min/1.73 m² and require additional glycemic control.
+- Dapagliflozin - start with a minimum dose of 5 mg orally once a day; take in the morning with or without food.
+You may increase to 10 mg once a day in patients is tolerating 5 mg/day who have an eGFR ≥60 mL/min/1.73 m² and require additional glycemic control.

 - Ipragliflozin - The recommended dose is 50 mg once daily, in the morning.
 If the effects are insufficient, the dosage may increase to up to 100 mg once a day, while carefully monitoring disease progress.

-SGLT2 can increase the risk of hypoglycemia when combined with insulin or an insulin secretagogue.
+SGLT2 can increase the risk of hypoglycemia combined with insulin or an insulin secretagogue.

-SGLT2 inhibitors as a mono-therapy can reduce HbA1c levels.
-You can use SGLT2 inhibitors as a mono-therapy or in combination with most other oral diabetes drugs and insulin.
+SGLT2 inhibitors as monotherapy can reduce HbA1c levels.
+You can use SGLT2 inhibitors as a monotherapy or in combination with most other oral diabetes drugs and insulin.

 Possible side effects of SGLT2 inhibitors

-SGLT2 inhibitors can increase LDL cholesterol, urinary tract infections, genital mycotic infections, and associated with increased urination and episodes of hypotension and low blood-glucose (or hypoglycemia).
-The same report did show that the drug decreased weight by a 1.9 to 3% as well as decreased systolic and diastolic blood pressures and raised HDL cholesterol.
+The same report did show that the drug decreased weight by a 1.9 to 3% as well as reduced systolic and diastolic blood pressures and raised HDL cholesterol.
 Some common side effects are rapid weight loss, tiredness, and dehydration.